Léon Spilliaert: Biography

 Between 1907 and 1913, Léon Spilliaert exhibited his work at various events: Salon de Printemps de Jean De Mot, Salon des Indépendants de Bruxelles, the salon of the Brussels Doe Stil Voort and the exhibition Les Bleus de la G.G.G. in Brussels.

 In 1916 he married Rachel Vergison.
 They settled in Brussels, where their daughter was born.
 After the First World War, he collaborates with the Sélection group, which exhibits his work for many years.
 In 1922, the first exhibition entirely dedicated to his paintings takes place at the Brussels gallery Centaure.
 From 1925 to 1931, his work hangs in the Kursaal in Ostend.
 In 1937, he joined the Compagnons de l'Art.

 In 1922 he was made a Knight of the Order of the Crown.

-He died on 23 November 1946 in Brussels.
+Having settled at 13 rue Alphonse-Renard in Ixelles in 1942, he died there of a heart attack, on November 23, 1946.

 Work

-Watercolor, gouache, pastel, and charcoal—often in combination—were the means by which he produced many of his best works, among which are a number of monochrome self-portraits executed in the early years of the twentieth century.
+Watercolor, gouache, pastel, and charcoal—often in combination—were the means by which he produced many of his works, among which are a number of monochrome self-portraits executed in the early years of the twentieth century.
 Spilliaert's expressive use of black finds parallels in the work of Odilon Redon, who was a significant influence.
 Frequently depicting a lone figure in a dreamlike space, Spilliaert's paintings convey a sense of melancholy and silence.

 His later work shows a concentration on seascapes.
 Among the best-known works of Léon Spilliaert are the images Digue la nuit and Clair de Lune et Lumières.
 Both works are in the Musée d'Orsay in Paris.